Reduce, Reuse, Recycle: 3 Eco-Friendly Ways to Boost Revenue

-Clearly, installing a few recycling bins in your office will no longer be enough to meet these expectations.
-Instead, consider the following ways you can make your operations greener than ever, all while maximizing donations, boosting donor retention, and increasing ROI for your organization:
+Consider the following ways you can make your operations greener, all while maximizing donations, boosting donor retention, and increasing ROI for your organization:

 Reduce: Go Paperless with Online Fundraising

-For example, virtual fundraisers eliminate the physical waste and cost associated with planning and creating in-person events.
-On top of that, online fundraising campaigns can be easily automated and optimized with software solutions to take the strain off of your team.
+For example, virtual fundraisers eliminate the physical waste and cost of planning and creating in-person events.
+On top of that, online fundraising campaigns can be easily automated and optimized by software solutions to take the strain off of your team.
+Here are a few action steps you can take to leverage online fundraising:

-• Roll out digital marketing strategies.
-Most fundraising teams already utilize email marketing, and it’s no wonder why—studies show that email has the highest ROI of any other marketing channel.
-But pairing your email marketing with social media, email blasts, and SMS or text invitations can create an even more powerful, paperless multichannel marketing approach.
-Market your upcoming fundraiser with a sophisticated online promotional campaign that reaches your supporters on the platforms they use the most.
+• Plan a multi-channel digital marketing strategy.
+Most fundraising teams already utilize email marketing, and it’s no wonder why— studies show that email has the highest ROI of any other marketing channel.
+Pairing your email marketing with social media, email blasts, and SMS or text invitations can create an even more powerful, paperless, multi-channel marketing approach.

 • Invest in fundraising event software.
-Successfully managing an online fundraising campaign can be a challenging task.
-Luckily, event management software can help you plan, host, and track the entire event, even if you opt for an in-person or hybrid fundraiser rather than an entirely virtual one.
-From Facebook peer-to-peer campaigns to online auctions, there are dozens of dedicated or all-in-one event management solutions to help you facilitate your next event.
+Successfully managing an online fundraising campaign can be challenging.
+Luckily, event management software can help you plan, host, and track the entire event, whether in-person, hybrid, or virtual.
+From peer-to-peer campaigns to online auctions, dozens of dedicated or all-in-one event management solutions help you facilitate your next event.

 Reuse: In-Kind Donation Drives

-On top of all of these benefits, in-kind fundraising is also a great way to repurpose items that your donors no longer need.
-To keep valuable, reusable items from ending up in a landfill, consider the following easy and accessible in-kind donation drives:
+To keep valuable, reusable items from ending up in landfills, consider the following easy and accessible in-kind donation drives:

 • Shoe drive fundraisers.
-Who doesn’t have an extra pair of shoes in their closet that’s simply taking up space?
-Do your donors, the planet, and your organization a favor by opening up a donation drive for gently worn, new, and used shoes.
-A shoe drive fundraising coordinator can help plan and manage the entire event, allowing your team to collect contributions from across your community and rehome them for a profit to a third-party organization.
+Who doesn’t have an extra pair of shoes in their closet simply taking up space?
+Funds2Orgs recommends doing your donors, the planet, and your organization a favor by opening up a donation drive for gently worn, new and used shoes.
+A shoe drive fundraising coordinator can help plan and manage the event, allowing your team to collect contributions from your community and rehome them while raising money for a worthy cause.

 • Food drive fundraisers.
-Food waste is a rising crisis among developed countries, producing and disposing of food products in massive quantities.
+Food waste is a rising crisis among developed countries as they dispose of food products in massive quantities.
 Fight this growing issue, increase revenue, and reduce food insecurity in your community by collecting canned and non-perishable food items and redistributing them to reputable sellers in your local area.
+Or, run a crowdfunding campaign to support a new sustainable food program.

 You don’t always have to ask your supporters for money.
-Instead, alternative giving campaigns such as in-kind donation drives give you the chance to make an immediate, direct change to product waste in your area and significantly raise your incoming revenue while doing so.
+Instead, alternative giving campaigns such as in-kind donation drives allow you to make an immediate, direct change to product waste in your area and significantly raise your incoming revenue.

 Recycle: Green Challenges & Volunteer Events

-In the previous section, we examined how you could turn unwanted and even used goods into revenue for your organization and fulfilling engagement opportunities for your supporters.
-We will now explore how your team can use garbage and waste to launch creative, engaging recycling campaigns to take things a step further!
+In the previous section, we examined how you could turn unwanted and used goods into revenue for your organization.
+Let’s explore how your team can use garbage and waste to launch creative, engaging recycling campaigns to take things a step further!

 Green Challenges

 • Peer-to-peer recycling challenges.
-Social media is a great place to launch a viral challenge for your supporters.
+Social media is great for launching a viral challenge for your supporters.
 Facebook Groups, in particular, are well-suited to host peer-to-peer recycling challenges.
-For instance, people could collect one bag of recyclable waste and share a photo, which will allow your donors to publicly show their support and expose your campaign to a broader audience.
+For instance, people could collect one bag of recyclable waste and share a photo, allowing your donors to publicly show their support and expose your campaign to a broader audience.

 Volunteer Events

-Additionally, volunteers give your most passionate supporters the opportunity to freely, charitably complete major projects for your organization.
+Volunteers give your most passionate supporters the opportunity to freely and charitably complete significant projects for your organization.

-For your green campaigns, be sure to create volunteer events that encourage local community members to clean up their parks, public spaces, and towns.
+For your green campaigns, create volunteer events that encourage local community members to clean up their parks, public spaces, and towns.
 These campaigns can be themed and adjusted seasonally for maximum engagement.

-For example, a school fundraising version of this event could call for students and parents to gather together around particularly dirty parts of your local area, such as a badly littered park.
-You can give these volunteers garbage bags and gloves to collect as much waste as possible, then be shuttle them back to your school to reconvene and celebrate your collective efforts.
+For example, a school fundraising version of this event could call for students and parents to gather at locations that need a clean-up crew, such as a badly littered park.
+You can give these volunteers garbage bags and gloves to collect as much waste as possible, then shuttle them back to your school to reconvene and collect pledges for every bag collected.

-These “clean parties” not only increase engagement for your supporters, but they expose your brand to the larger community, boosting the possibility of future revenue streams and donor acquisition.
+These volunteer events not only increase engagement for your supporters, but they expose your brand to the larger community, boosting the possibility of future revenue streams and donor acquisition.

 With these straightforward but powerful strategies, you can begin making a stand for ethical and environmental responsibility without draining your resources.
-In fact, you’ll be doing yourself a favor by investing in green solutions that will significantly improve your rates of donor engagement, retention, acquisition, and incoming revenue.
+You’ll be doing yourself a favor by investing in green solutions that will significantly improve your rates of donor engagement, retention, acquisition, and incoming revenue.

 Author: Wayne Elsey is the founder and CEO of Elsey Enterprises (EE) and a member of the Forbes Business Development Council.
 Among his various independent brands, he is also the founder and CEO of Funds2Orgs, which is a social enterprise that helps schools, churches, nonprofits, individuals and other organizations raise funds while helping to support micro-enterprise (small business) opportunities in developing nations.